-Oﬃces, classrooms, and the lecture hall will remain open for staﬀ, faculty, and students.
-Programs and events will continue to be oﬀered in the lecture hall and at a number of other campus venues.
-The Arthur M. Sackler Museum lobby and lecture hall and Adolphous Busch Hall and Garden will remain available for rental.
+Oﬃces, classrooms, and the lecture hall at the Arthur M. Sackler Museum building at 485 Broadway remain open for staﬀ, faculty, and students.
+Public programs and events continue to be oﬀered in the lecture hall and at a number of other Harvard campus venues.
+The Sackler Museum lobby and lecture hall and Adolphus Busch Hall remain available for rental.

-Parking in the vicinity of the Harvard Art Museums is diﬃcult, and is restricted to Cambridge residents only on many nearby local streets.
+Parking in the vicinity of the Harvard Art Museums is diﬃcult and is restricted to Cambridge residents only on many nearby local streets.
 There is some on-street metered parking.
 Visitors are encouraged to use the area’s extensive public transit system, particularly the MBTA Red Line, which provides inexpensive parking at its Alewife station.

 Public parking garages in the Harvard Square area:

-Church Street Lot: 41 Church Street, between Brattle & Mass.
-Ave.
-617-482-7740
+—Church Street Lot: 41 Church Street, between Brattle Street & Massachusetts Avenue, 617-482-7740

-Harvard Square Parking: corner of Eliot & JFK streets.
-617-354-4168
+—Harvard Square Parking: corner of Eliot & JFK streets, 617-354-4168

-The Arthur M. Sackler Museum and Adolphus Busch Hall and Garden are .25 miles from the Harvard Square subway station.
+The Arthur M. Sackler Museum and Adolphus Busch Hall are .25 miles from the Harvard Square subway station.
 This station is served by the Red Line of the MBTA’s subway system as well as many bus lines.
 Please use the MBTA’s trip planner to determine your best route.